 “It was powerful to watch (the volunteer’s) emotion,” said Emily Braxton, a 34-year-old social worker and attendee of the presentation.
 “I felt emotional, and I wasn’t even experiencing what she was.”

-Dean then went on to reiterate the effects virtual reality have on the understanding of various subjects, including autism, gender and race.
+Dean then went on to reiterate the effects virtual reality has on the understanding of various subjects, including autism, gender, and race.
+With the help of simulated data, you can now recreate an accurate representation of the diversity of our world through virtual reality.
 This understanding is found through an “experienced immersion” of our minds and bodies, according to Dean.